Birling Gap and the Seven Sisters

 Did you know that I write books?

 I am recognised as an authority on the lighthouses of Beachy Head, the history of the chalk cliffs and coastal erosion.
 I am also a writer and novelist.
-I've written books about both lighthouses and the interesting stories about how they came to exist, how they were ran and what has happened to them since.
+I've written books about both lighthouses and the interesting stories about how they came to exist, how they were constructed and what has happened to them since.